thoughtworks-jumpstart/jumpstart/back-end-web-development/introduction_to_relational_database.md

 * [DBeaver](https://dbeaver.io/)
 * [TeamSQL](https://teamsql.io/)

+You can also try to install [VSCode Extension for Postgres](https://marketplace.visualstudio.com/items?itemName=ckolkman.vscode-postgres)

 ### Tutorials for PostgreSQL

 Here is a [tutorial](http://www.postgresqltutorial.com/) for learning PostgreSQL.
 It's written for windows users, but the same commands \(like `psql`\) is available in other platforms too.